SiddharthSsb11/build-and-buy/README.md

 ## Features

-- Full featured shopping cart
+- Full featured shopping cart.
-- It is a Full Stack Application
+- It is a Full Stack Application.
-- Product reviews and ratings
+- Product reviews and ratings.
-- Top products carousel
+- Top products carousel.
 - Search as per your interest and requirement.
+- Paginated list of products.
 - Apply desired filters for fast product selection.
-- User profile with orders
+- User profile, user details can be edited.
+- Placed order details.
 - Admin user management
-- Admin Order details page
+- Admin Order details page.
-- Mark orders as delivered option
+- Mark orders as delivered option for admins.
-- Checkout process (shipping, payment method, etc)
+- Checkout process (shipping, payment method, etc).
-- PayPal / credit card integration
+- PayPal / credit card integration.
-- Database seeder (products)
+- Database seeder (products).
 - All of the data is stored in the database i.e. <i>persistant</i>